 To briefly sum everything up, the three Logoi – “the personified symbols of the three spiritual stages of Evolution” – have quite a clear analogy in the three physical stages of the evolution of every human being.
 First of all there is the conception and the mysterious unseen process which eventually results in the first stages of formation (Unmanifested), then the gestation period where the foetus begins to take form and grow within the womb but always remaining unseen and within that womb (Semi-Manifested) and finally, thanks to the two prior stages of the process, the human being – the microcosm of the macrocosm – is born into objective manifestation (Manifested).

-SOME RELATED ARTICLES: Understanding the Logos, The Seven Rays, Golden Keys to The Secret Doctrine, 12 Things Theosophy Teaches, How to successfully study the Teachings of H.P.
+SOME RELATED ARTICLES: Understanding the Logos, The Secret of Daiviprakriti – The Light of The Logos, Our Seven Divine Parents (A Study in Monads, Rays, and Planets), Golden Keys to The Secret Doctrine, 12 Things Theosophy Teaches, How to successfully study the Teachings of H.P.
 Blavatsky, An Invitation to The Secret Doctrine, Alaya – The Universal Soul, The Masters and Madame Blavatsky and Words from The Masters about H.P.
 Blavatsky.